 I was going to move this blog to MichaelAllenSmith.com, but I got an email from my pal Joe in San Diego, who suggested a clean move to CriticalMAS.org.
 At first, it didn’t click with me, but the more I thought about it, the more it made sense.
 The blog is titled Critical MAS.
 By moving to the .ORG, I maintain that title.

 The sale was finalized this morning, so I’m sure there are still little things I need to do, but I do believe the RSS Feed is working fine and if you subscribe directly to Feedburner, you won’t need to change anything.

 I’ll be sending out one last newsletter with MailChimp.
 After that, I’ll be shutting that down and using the Feedburner newsletter exclusively.
-I was terrible at maintaining that newsletter, not just for this site, but two other sites I manage.
+I was terrible at maintaining that newsletter, not just for this site, but for two other sites I manage.
 I’m old school.
 I’d rather write a new post than craft a catchy newsletter hoping it gets a decent click-thru rate.

 Maybe one day, I’ll post about my dislike of newsletters with actual numbers, if there is interest.

 If you have a website and you have ever linked to this blog, THANK YOU!
 My request is that you update those links so they point to the new criticalmas.org domain.
 Every page has the exact same URL.
 The only thing different is that “.com” is now “.org”.

 If you use WordPress, there are Search and Replace plugins to help you.

 Search and Replace Plugin – Look for the posts and comments table.
 Either wp_posts or whatever prefix you use followed by _posts.
 Same for comments.
 Look for wp_comments or whatever prefix you use followed by _comments.
 Uncheck Dry Run and then choose “Save changes to Database”.

 Another option is to install a Broken Link Checker plugin and then after it completes, swap out the “.com” for the “.org”.